-- The consultation for the Business Plan was held in parallel with the consultation on the draft Cranleigh Neighbourhood Plan to ensure that there is synergy between the plans. - The Business Plan will be used in the preparation of the annual budget for Cranleigh Parish Council.
+- The consultation for the Business Plan was held in parallel with the consultation on the draft Cranleigh Neighbourhood Plan to ensure that there is synergy between the plans. - The Business Plan will be used in the preparation of the annual budget for Cranleigh Parish Council and projection for the Council term.